feathersjs/docs/api/application.md

 # API

-Feathers core API is very small and an initialized application provides the same functionality as an [Express 4](http://expressjs.com/en/4x/api.html) application.
+The Feathers core API is very small and an initialized application provides the same functionality as an [Express 4](http://expressjs.com/en/4x/api.html) application.
 The differences and additional methods and their usage are outlined in this chapter.
 For the service API refer to the [Services chapter](../services/readme.md).

 ## configure